Continue reading for more information.

 Jarvan IV and Renekton Health bars

-When asked if Jarvan IV and Renekton's health bars would be returned to their normal positions ( after being lowered significantly in the recent patches ) , RiotKateyKhaos commented
+When asked if Jarvan IV and Renekton's health bars would be returned to their normal positions ( after being lowered significantly in the recent patches ) , RiotKateyKhaos commented"It's a known issue, and will be fixed ASAP. :]"She continued:

 "As you've seen, it's an issue with more than one health bar (i.e. Renekton, J4).
 We want to investigate the issue fully, to see what the root cause is."